rick/rick.github.io/treadmill_desk/README.md

 ### Closing thoughts

 How am I liking it?
-Great, so far (it's been about 45 minutes).
+It's a great first pass.
+I've really got to get some cable management happening.
+Otherwise, it's been great, so far (it's been about 45 minutes).
 I put this page together while walking on the treadmill, walking at 1.5mph.
 Seems legit.  :metal: :walking: